educreations/objective-c-conventions/README.md

 ## Declarations

- * Never declare an ivar unless you need to change its type from its declared property.
+ * Never declare an ivar.
- * Prefer exposing an immutable type for a property if it being mutable is an implementation detail.
-This is a valid reason to declare an ivar for a property.
-I would prefer writing getters and setters explicitly to using ivars.
+ * If exposing an immutable type for a mutable property is required, write a custom setter that to writes to the auto-generated ivar.
  * Always declare memory-management semantics even on `readonly` properties.
  * Declare properties `readonly` if they are only set once in `-init`.
  * Don't use `@synthesize` unless the compiler requires it.
 Note that optional properties in protocols must be explicitly synthesized in order to exist.